UselessSolutions/bta-breeding-backport/README.md

 ## Features
 - Can now feed animals with food
-- Animals follow you if you are holding food
 - Fed animals can produce children
 - Feeding children makes them grow up faster
 - Fed animal or children of animals no longer despawn